Single-Use COVID Masks Are Recycled, Reborn Into Car Floor Carpets as World Faces Worsening Plastic Pollution

 Cornish Hospital Introduces PPE Recycling

-Jane Ham, Production Controller, with a treated block of recycled clinical materials including face masks at the Royal Cornwall Hospital, on 15 December 2020 in Truro, England.
-The hospital is the first in the UK to successfully trial a new Sterimelt unit that uses heat to convert old clinical waste into blocks that are used by several industries including the motor trade.
-(Photo by Hugh Hastings/Getty Images)
+Jane Ham, Production Controller, with a treated block of recycled clinical materials including face masks at the Royal Cornwall Hospital, on 15 December, 2020 in Truro, England.
+The hospital is the first in the UK to successfully trial a new Sterimelt unit which uses heat to convert old clinical waste into blocks which are used by several industries including the motor trade.
+(Photo by Hugh Hastings/Getty Images) Getty Images

 Used Face Masks Recycled and Reborn Into New Materials